sailfishos-chum/Fotokopierer/README.md

 ## Build

-Fotokopierer needs the [OpenCV][OpenCV] 3.4.20, [Podofo][Podofo]
+Fotokopierer needs the [OpenCV][OpenCV] 3.4.20 and, optionally, the [Podofo][Podofo] 0.10.4 and [FreeType][FreeType] libraries.
+These libraries can
-0.10.4 and [FreeType][FreeType] libraries.
-These libraries can be either used as shared libraries installed on your system or can be compiled and statically linked.
+be either used as shared libraries installed on your system or can be compiled and statically linked.
 In order to build Fotokopierer for the official [Sailfish OS app store][harbour], you *must* statically link against these libraries.

 In all cases you need [CMake][cmake] to build Fotokopierer.

-### Get static 3rparty libraries
+### Get static 3rdparty libraries

 You need to download the sources of OpenCV, Podofo and FreeType: